its-me-dineo/its-me-dineo.github.io/docs/cmm_pay.md

 ---
 layout: default
 title: Commissions and Payment
-description: How to request a commission and pay.
+description: How to request a commission.
+How to pay.
 ---

 # Commissions